kbatseli/TNKalman/README.md

 * c=squareTN(a,b)

-Computes the Tensor Network $c$ of the column-wise outer product of the two matrices $a$ and $b$ in the Tensor Network format.
+Computes the Tensor Network *c* of the column-wise outer product of the two matrices *a* and *b* in the Tensor Network format.

 * a=squeeze(a)